-The internet is a powerful tool for learning and engaging with the world – but just like any powerful tool, it can also be risky, especially for kids and teens still learning the ropes.
+The internet is a powerful tool for learning and engaging with the world — but just like any powerful tool, it can also be risky, especially for kids and teens still learning the ropes.
 And given that 95% of teens have access to a smartphone, keeping them safe is an urgent issue.
 So how can parents monitor their child’s online activities without intruding in their personal space?
-We talked to some teens – and some experts – to find out.
+We talked to some teens — and some experts — to learn more about social media safety.

-Navigating an online world: social media tips for parents
+Navigating an online world: social media safety tips for parents

 "I don't think a lot of parents understand how much value kids put on social media and how it can affect them," says Chloe, 16.
 "Sometimes parents just kind of push it off, like, 'That's stupid.
 Get over it.'"

 Jace, 14, agrees.
-"As teenagers we're already self-conscious, so that stuff makes it hard to talk about with your parents.
-Because it's like, 'Yeah, okay, it's dumb, but I care about it.'"
+"As teenagers, we're already self-conscious, so that stuff makes it hard to talk about with your parents.
+Because it's like, 'Yeah, OK, it's dumb, but I care about it.'"

-Both Jace and Chloe actually want to talk to their parents about it.
-That might be surprising, given the eye-rolls many parents might expect.
-But it's a big part of their lives, and they want their parents involved.
-To monitor and set limits, yes, but even more, to support and approve.
+Both Jace and Chloe want to talk to their parents about social media.
+That might be surprising, given the eyerolls many parents might expect.
+But it's a big part of their lives, and they want their parents involved — to monitor and set limits, yes, but even more, to support and approve of their choices.

 "I mean, they shouldn't be helicopter parents about it," Chloe says.
 "But more just like talking about it and helping us figure it out, so you don't get sucked too much into that world."

 One good way to start, says Children’s Hospital Colorado adolescent medicine specialist Amy Sass, MD, is with curiosity about what your child is up to.